Azure/ARO-RP/docs/deploy-full-rp-service-in-dev.md

         make publish-image-aro-multistage
         ```

-    1. Copy the Fluentbit image from arointsvc ACR to your ACR
+    1. Copy the Fluentbit image from arointsvc ACR to your ACR.

         ```bash
         source hack/devtools/rp_dev_helper.sh